anuragsinh-gohil/house/README.md

 # 🏠 House Project

+House Project is a Spring Boot RESTful API built with Gradle that allows users to manage house listings (city, street, type).
+It uses Spring Data JPA with MySQL for persistence and supports full CRUD operations.
+API testing is done using Postman.

 A Spring Boot RESTful API for managing house listings built with Gradle and tested with Postman.

 ## 🔧 Technologies Used